CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 ```
 $ sudo crouton -t xfce
 ```
-Once the installation is over you can run Xfce and ump into the desktop environment by typing:
+Once the installation is over you can run Xfce and jump into the desktop environment by typing:
 ```
 $ sudo enter-chroot startxfce4
 ```
-or with the shortcut,
+or with the shortcut:
 ```
 $ sudo startxfce4
 ```
-Here you will find all the softawares shipped with the distro or install more (through the Ubuntu Software Center).
-Online there are a few resources related to arguments you can add to the installing command string or about installing more recent Ubuntu releases (ie. Focal Fossa see [here](https://github.com/dnschneid/crouton/issues/4265) or [here](https://bleepcoder.com/crouton/602619482/focal-fossa)).
+In the installed Xfce you will find all the softwares shipped with the distro and you will be able to install more application (using the Ubuntu Software Center).

+Online there are a few resources showing some of the arguments you can add to the installing command string or discussing how to intall more recent Ubuntu releases (ie. for Focal Fossa see [here](https://github.com/dnschneid/crouton/issues/4265) or [here](https://bleepcoder.com/crouton/602619482/focal-fossa)).

-If you want to switch to the ChromeOS just press Ctrl + Alt + Shift + Back, while pressing Ctrl + Alt + Shift + Forward will bring you to your running Linux distribution.
-To exit it, just log out of Xfce, or type "exit in the Chrome terminal.
+While using Crouton, if you want to switch to the ChromeOS just press Ctrl + Alt + Shift + Back, while pressing Ctrl + Alt + Shift + Forward will bring you to your running Linux distribution.
+To exit it, just log out of Xfce or type "exit" in the Chrome terminal.

 Remember that when you exit the developer mode the Chromebook will wipe all your data and return to its factory settings.

 In the Crouton GitHub page there are more details for more advanced operations.
-Only remember that if you want to delete Crouton you have to type
+Only remember that if you want to delete Crouton you have to type:
 ```
 $ sudo edit-chroot -d evilchroot
 ```